geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 They do.

 ##### **Geohot** [[00:58:07](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=3487)]
 Halide shows some, like, good examples where they show, like, how they, like, split compute, how they, like, choose to, like, recompute sub-branges.
 It's, you kind of need it for the DSP stuff.
-But for the GPU stuff, for, like, fast gems on GPUs and for flash attention on GPUs, you don't need it.
+But for the GPU stuff, for, like, fast GEMMs on GPUs and for flash attention on GPUs, you don't need it.
 Just normal rectangular.

 ##### **Geohot** [[00:58:30](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=3510)]
 Yeah.
 Tiling works fine.
 OK.
 Yeah.
 Oh, how do you want to implement the backward and flash